airportyh/fun-lang/README.md

     * concat
     * split
     * range
+* print to work for arrays and dicts
 * heap rendering
 * optimize history file size by using more structure sharing or maybe compression mechanisms
 * add $recordLine for the rest of the expression types in the code generator